wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 That data is okay but it's not in the format that we need.
 That happens all the time when you are working with APIs.

-So what we have to do is take in that data, "massage" it a little bit and then return the new formatted data that we want.
+So what we have to do is take in that data and "massage" it a little bit and then return the new formatted data that we want.

 Go ahead and do that, as shown below 👇